Pieter Klick Table Lamp

 Some lamps have a label on the bottom of Parabel-Electric/Pieter Klick.
 All lamps with this base have “Pieter Klick ® Made in Western Germany” pressed in the plastic bottom.
 On top of the base is the Pieter Klick logo.
 It is some Peter Pan figure.

-Unfortunately, no information to be found about the company.
+Unfortunately, no information can be found about the company.
 Also, the trademark is not registered anymore, only the lights remain.